lmvdz/drift-liquidation-bot/README.md

 (multiple process)

-By using child_process to split the work of (getting users / subscribing) and (checking for liquidation of users based on position data)  the bot is able to produce less bottlenecking of the single threaded nature of javascript.
+By using child_process to split the work of ( getting users / subscribing / polling ) and (checking for liquidation of users based on position data) the bot is able to produce less bottlenecking a single process.
+This can allow multiple processes to run simultaneously.
+This costs significantly more RAM.

 (single process)